Lewis-11/OS-Process-Scheduler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this small project, a C Scheduler is implemented for solving two tasks:
+In this small project, a C++ Scheduler is implemented for solving two tasks:
 * The scheduler aims to solve a common problem of dealing with high priority queues and processes like in an Operative System.
 * The efficiency is tested by comparing results to an accurate simulation given where our output of collisios shoul match a specific pattern.